Sheripov/farruh-folio-wave/.qoder/repowiki/en/content/Section Components/Section Components.md

 G --> H[Open Email Client]
 ```

-Form submission uses the `mailto:` protocol with pre-filled subject and body, accompanied by toast notifications.
+The Contact component now features a configurable form display system.
+When `showContactForm` is set to `false` in `contact.json`, the component switches to a single-column layout optimized for direct contact methods.
+The form submission process uses the `mailto:` protocol with pre-filled subject and body, accompanied by toast notifications from the `useToast` hook.
+Each contact method card receives a unique color palette from the `colorPalettes` array, creating a visually diverse presentation.

+Key implementation details:
+- Conditional rendering of form based on JSON configuration
+- Dynamic color assignment using three predefined gradients
+- Toast notifications for user feedback
+- Loading state with animated dots during submission
+- Responsive layout that adapts when form is hidden

 **Section sources**
 - [Contact.tsx](file://src/components/pages/Contact.tsx#L1-L282)